 - Taxation (LTCG)

-- For Listed Stocks, LTCG is taxed at 10% (where holding period of the investment is more than 1 year).
+● For Listed Stocks, LTCG is taxed at 10% (where the holding period of the investment is more than one year).

-- Whereas, for Unlisted Stocks, LTCG is taxed at 20% with indexation benefit ie. you can add inflation cost.
-Here, holding period is more than 2 years.
+● Whereas for Unlisted Stocks, LTCG is taxed at 20% with indexation benefit, i.e. you can add inflation cost.
+Here, the holding period is more than two years.

-- Unlisted Stocks: Unlisted companies are in early stage of revolution, company’s due diligence is investors’ responsibility, there is also no transparency is the financials.
+● Unlisted Stocks: Unlisted companies are in the early stage of the revolution, company’s due diligence is investors’ responsibility, there is also no transparency in the financials.

-- Unlisted Stocks: Poorer Liquidity, unless your broker has made buys available you can’t liquidate.
-Another risk of buying unlisted shares on the hope to cash out on IPO is that the IPO may not happen anytime soon.
+● Unlisted Stocks: Poorer Liquidity, unless your broker has made buys available, you can’t liquidate.
+Another risk of buying unlisted shares in the hope to cash out on IPO is that the IPO may not happen anytime soon.
 There is no guarantee about the IPO.
 Also, there is no assurance that you would get an exit before IPO comes

 - Risk Associated

-- Unlisted Stocks: Negotiation Required for future earnings growth, right buying price etc. Professionally managed companies or companies having non-promoter institutional holding are seen as less risky bets.
-Also, the promoter’s willingness to protect the interests of the minority shareholders play a key role while choosing an investment in the space of unlisted shares.
+● Unlisted Stocks: Negotiation Required for future earnings growth, right buying price etc. Professionally managed companies with non-promoter institutional holding are seen as less risky bets.
+Also, the promoter’s willingness to protect the interests of the minority shareholders play a crucial role while choosing an investment in the space of unlisted shares.

 - Due Diligence Process

 - A retail investor should invest only the surplus money in unlisted companies.
-If you are left with surplus funds after meeting you financial goals, then only go for investment in unlisted stocks.
-Even if you lose this money it should not matter to you.
+If you are left with surplus funds after meeting your financial goals, then only go for investment in unlisted stocks.
+Even if you lose this money, it should not matter to you.

-- You should understand your risk profile.
-As the commission rates are very high there are lot of intermediaries that are promoting such private assets.
+- It will help if you understand your risk profile.
+As the commission rates are very high, many intermediaries promote such private assets.

-- So make informed decisions with a thorough due diligence in discussion with your Investment advisor.
+- To make informed decisions with thorough due diligence in discussion with your Investment advisor.